redbadger/cypress-suite/README.md

 npm run server
 ```

+### Run tests

+Install dependencies by running 'yarn'

+Run the tests by running 'yarn test:puppeteer'

 When done, the products API will be running on  `http://localhost:8001/api/products`

 keep it running on a terminal and go to the next step.